dangrusev/Senior-Capstone-Project-Pass-the-Hash-Attack-on-Microsoft-Active-Directory-/README.md

 # **💻 Pass-the-Hash (PtH) Attack on Microsoft's Active Directory Project**

-Completed on **December 10th, 2025 by Daniel Rusev and Hamza Khan at Lewis University.**
+Completed on **December 10th, 2025 by Daniel Rusev and Hamza Khan.
+This was a senior capstone project completed at Lewis University, Romeoville IL.**

 ---